About Wolverhampton City Learning Region

 Our Partnership Ambition

 Partnerships matter and to ensure sustainability of the Wolverhampton City Learning Region, effective partnerships are developing with all sectors (public, private, third).
-The aim is to bring everyone together to invest in the long-term ambition of building a learning region.
+The aim is to bring everyone together to invest in the long-term ambition of building a learning city.

 The Wolverhampton City Learning Region offers exciting opportunities for partners to work together, both strategically and on the ground, to: